 Opening up the Smart Sharpen tool from the Filter menu opens up a dialog box with multiple slider settings.
 It has an Amount, Radius, and Reduce Noise slider that can be adjusted to remove Gaussian blur, lens blur, and motion blur.

 The Amount slider increases the contrast between the edges of the pixels to improve sharpness.
-Radius sets the width that is affected by the sharpening.
-Reduce Noise removes unwanted noises on the image without affecting the important edges.
+The radius sets the width that is affected by the sharpening.
+Reduce Noise removes unwanted noises on the image without affecting the critical edges.

-The other settings found on the Smart Sharpen dialogue box are Angle, More Accurate, Fade Amount, Tonal Width, and Radius.
+The other Smart Sharpen dialogue box settings are Angle, More Accurate, Fade Amount, Tonal Width, and Radius.
 Angle adjust the direction when removing motion blurs.
-More Accurate is only found in CS6 and it is used for processing file slowly for more accurate results.
+More Accurate is only found in CS6 and is used for processing files slowly for more accurate results.